bugsdeepak/my-ng-app/README.md

 ng generate component <Component-name> --standalone
 NG8001: 'courses' is not a known element:
 Error : 1.
 If 'courses' is an Angular component, then verify that it is included in the '@Component.imports' of this component.

+#Angular CLI to generate a component
+ng generate component courses --standalone ng g C courses

+#Angular CLI to generate a service
+ng generate service email
+ng g S email

+#@Component()
+Decorator that marks a class as an Angular component and provides configuration metadata that determines how the component should be processed, instantiated, and used at runtime.
+Components are the most basic UI building block of an Angular app.
+An Angular app contains a tree of Angular components.
+Angular components are a subset of directives, always associated with a template.
+Unlike other directives, only one component can be instantiated for a given element in a template.

+Standalone components can be directly imported in any other standalone component or NgModule.
+NgModule based apps on the other hand require components to belong to an NgModule in order for them to be available to another component or application.
+To make a component a member of an NgModule, list it in the declarations field of the NgModule metadata.
+Note that, in addition to these options for configuring a directive, you can control a component's runtime behavior by implementing life-cycle hooks.
+For more information, see the Lifecycle Hooks guide.